 A log file tracks remote filtering activities, such as entering and leaving the network, failing open or closed, and restarting the client.
 Remote Filtering Client creates the log file when it starts for the first time.
 You control the presence and size of this log file.
-See Configuring global remote filtering settings, page 32.
+See Global remote filtering settings, page 30.